CabaleiroNicolas/MedicalClinicProyect/README.md

 ## WHY?

-This project has how objective, help me **🧑🏽‍💻[Cabaleiro Nicolas](https://www.linkedin.com/in/nicolas-cabaleiro-ab8b64234/)**, to apply my background about:
-API creation with Spring-Boot and Spring-Security mostly.
+This project has as main goal, help myself **🧑🏽‍💻[Cabaleiro Nicolas](https://www.linkedin.com/in/nicolas-cabaleiro-ab8b64234/)**, to apply my knowledge about: API building with Spring-Boot and Spring-Security mostly.
-    Now, why a medical clinic?, I thought it would be a good project to have several business rules and roles system for like this apply an authentication and authorization system.
+Now, why I chose a medical clinic as project?, I thought it would be a good project to have several business rules and roles system for like this apply an authentication and authorization system.

 ## GENERAL FUNCTIONS AND FEATURES

-The medical clinic API can register and log in a user with username and password, the user registered can be a patient or a professional, anyone user can register yourself how a patient, but not how a professional, a professional after register yourself must wait an approval from an administrator user, when the professional is accepted , your role will change to Professional Role and be able to use the professional user features, how register an appointment list, make a report of an appointment, show a list of your appointments, etc...
+The medical clinic API can register and log in a user with username and password, the user registered can be a patient or a professional, anyone user can register yourself as a patient, but not as a professional, a professional after register yourself, must wait an approval from an administrator user, when the professional is accepted , your role will change to Professional Role and be able to use the professional user features, such as register an appointment list, make a report of an appointment, show a list of your appointments, etc...
-    of the same way patient user can see the enable appointments to book some of them, both users can cancel an appointment with a time of anticipation defined previously.
+    of the same way, a patient user can see the enable appointments to book some of them, both users can cancel an appointment with a time of anticipation defined previously.
 This is the main function of the API, besides of many more that will be detailed later.

 ## 💻TECHNOLOGIES USED

-For this API development I used **☕Java 17** such as programming language with **[🍃Spring Framework 3](https://spring.io/)**, and **MYSQL** such as DataBase
+For this API development I used **☕Java 17** as programming language with **[🍃Spring Framework 3](https://spring.io/)**, and **MYSQL** as DataBase

-**[🕵️Spring-Security 6](https://spring.io/projects/spring-security)** for all part of security of the API as well as the **authentication**, **authorization**, **roles** and **permissions**, **[JWT](https://jwt.io/)** such as Authentication Token and Postman for test the API responses, in next I let de **[Postman Collection](MedicalClinic/MedicalClinic.postman_collection.json)** for you could test the API
+**[🕵️Spring-Security 6](https://spring.io/projects/spring-security)** for all part of security of the API as well as the **authentication**, **authorization**, **roles** and **permissions**, **[JWT](https://jwt.io/)** such as Authentication Token and **Postman** for test the API responses, in next I let de **[Postman Collection](MedicalClinic/MedicalClinic.postman_collection.json)**, so you can test the API.

 ## ⚒️WHAT NEEDS IT TO WORK?

-Doesn't need more that a previous **MYSQL configuration**, you need set the roles, and granted authorities to these roles and at least one admin user. all this you can do with the next file, importing it in your MYSQL DataBase:
+Doesn't need more that a previous **MYSQL configuration**, you need set the roles, and granted authorities to these roles and at least one admin user. all this you can do with the next file, importing it in your MYSQL DataBase: **[SQL IMPORT](MedicalClinic/medicalclinic.sql)**

 and also the next **application.properties file configuration**.